 All parties have the right to be represented by counsel during any stage of an arbitration.

 12209.
 Legal Proceedings

-During an arbitration, no party may bring any suit, legal action, or proceeding against any other party that concerns or that would resolve any of the matters raised in the arbitration[, except as otherwise provided by the Code or by applicable law].
+During an arbitration, no party may bring any suit, legal action, or proceeding against any other party that concerns or that would resolve any of the matters raised in the arbitration.

 12210.
 Ex Parte Communications